 Charities have specific restrictions on paying trustees (directors) salaries and also restrict some commercial activities such as borrowing.
 These issues can be avoided by using the memorandum and articles that we have specially drawn up.
 Whichever format suits you does not affect the price.

-Our team of professionals has the experience to register your guarantee company quickly and efficiently.
-Our e-formation service eliminates the need to complete forms (to appoint the directors and secretary), making the process of registering a company limited by guarantee even easier and quicker.
-With our new online electronic non-for profit company registration system, we take you through each step of your company limited by guarantee creation process as quickly and as simply as possible.
+Our team of professionals has the experience to register your guarantee organisation quickly and efficiently.
+Our e-formation service eliminates the need to complete forms (to appoint the directors and secretary), making the process of setting-up of a company limited by guarantee even easier and quicker.
+With our new online electronic non-for profit entity registration system, we take you through each step of your company limited by guarantee creation process as quickly and as simply as possible.

 Commonly the "companies limited by guarantee" are not setup to make profit for the directors, where as directors / investors of a "company limited by shares" receive a share of company profits.
 "Company limited by shares" is obliged to use the word 'limited' in its name and on its stationery but "companies limited by guarantee" may apply for an exemption.